Alpha Group

 Spetsgruppa "A", also known as Alpha Group, officially Directorate "A" of FSB Special Purpose Center (Спецназ ФСБ "Альфа"), is a sub-unit of Russian special forces within the Russian Special Purpose Center of the Federal Security Service (FSB).
 It was created by the Soviet KGB in 1974.
-Although little is known about the exact nature of its primary directives, it is speculated that the unit is authorised to act under the direct control and sanction of Russia's top political leadership, similar to its sister unit, the Directorate "V" (Vympel), which is officially tasked with protecting Russia's strategic installations, as well as conducting black operations inside and outside Russia.
+Although little is known about the exact nature of its primary directives, it is speculated that the unit is authorized to act under the direct control and sanction of Russia's top political leadership, similar to its sister unit, the Directorate "V" (Vympel), which is officially tasked with protecting Russia's strategic installations, as well as conducting black operations inside and outside Russia.
 It is also available for extended police duties, for paramilitary operations, and for covert operations, both domestically and internationally.

 In the Soviet Union

 Creation and organization

 On 28 July 1974, Alpha Group was created on the orders of the KGB Chairman, Yuri Andropov, in the aftermath of the 1972 Munich massacre.
 It might have been established as a response to West Germany's creation of the Grenzschutzgruppe 9 (or the GSG 9).
 By attaching a special-purpose unit to the office of the First Chief Directorate in Moscow (later the Seventh Directorate), it was hoped that the Soviet Union's defensive capacity against terrorist attacks would increase significantly.
 At the time, other, more offensive special forces of the KGB included the groups Zenit and Kaskad/Omega.
 Another important mission for Alpha was to provide security for the Soviet leadership against enemy special forces in times of crisis or war.

 Later, territorial Alpha units were established across the Soviet Union: